-What I also love about this dish is that it came out quite lean in calories: while the sauce is thick and creamy and plentiful in quantity, it only has 1/3 cup heavy cream.
-To make the spicy shrimp sauce I first sauteed garlic and onions, then made the sauce creamy by adding ONLY 1/3 cup of heavy cream (plus 1/3 cup milk and water) plus spices: red curry, tomato paste, paprika.
+What I also love about this red curry shrimp orzo is that this dish is filling without being overly rich.
+While the sauce is thick and creamy and plentiful in quantity, it only has 1/3 cup heavy cream.
+To make the spicy red curry cream sauce I first sautéed garlic and onions, then made the sauce creamy by adding ONLY 1/3 cup of heavy cream (plus 1/3 cup milk and water) plus spices: red curry, tomato paste, paprika.

 Lately, I am also absolutely in love with orzo, which is pasta that looks like rice.
 I find that this small-shaped pasta goes perfectly with bite-sized shrimp.